Central Community College

 Central Community College is a public community college located in Nebraska.
 The college has three campuses, in Columbus, Grand Island, and Hastings.
-In addition the college has learning centers in Holdrege, Kearney, and Lexington.
-The college's athletic nickname are the CCC Raiders.
+In addition, the college has learning centers in Holdrege, Kearney, and Lexington.
+The college's athletic nickname is the CCC Raiders.
 As of 2025, the college enrolls 3,200 students.
 The college was created by the Nebraska State Legislature in 1973.

 History

 Central Community College was announced by the Nebraska State Legislature after passing a bill creating eight technical community colleges located across the state.
 As part of the bill, the original junior colleges were consolidated into the new community college, known as Central Nebraska Technical Community College.
 The college officially began operations on July 1, 1973, with administrative offices in Grand Island, and two campuses in Hastings and Columbus.

 During attempts to make a full campus for Grand Island, some citizens of Hastings filed a lawsuit to prevent its construction.
 The plaintiffs claimed that building a new campus in Grand Island would draw students away from Hastings.
-A restraining order was filed to prevent construction, however, it was later dissolved in January 1974.
+A restraining order was filed to prevent construction; however, it was later dissolved in January 1974.
 The Grand Island campus later opened in 1975.
 The college opened a learning center in Lexington in 1977.

 In 1981, the college removed "Technical" from its name, becoming just Central Community College.
 However, the name was not legally changed until 1991, when the Legislature passed a law requiring it.
 In 1995, the college opened a learning center in Holdrege.
 In 2000, the college re-branded to its current logo, which represents three C's in a staircase-like shape.